-Here's How to Burn Off Your Work Stress
+You Need To Deal With Your Work Stress.
+Here's How

 The findings also revealed that when employees felt they had a bad night’s sleep because of work issues, they were more likely to be grouchy at home.
 “When you’re tired, you’re either less able or less motivated to regulate yourself,” says co-author Larissa Barber, professor of psychology at Northern Illinois University.

-Physical activity seems to serve as a counterbalance to poor sleep, Barber says, because it promotes healthy brain functions needed to properly regulate emotions and behavior.
+Physical activity seems to counterbalance poor sleep, Barber says, because it promotes healthy brain functions needed to properly regulate emotions and behavior.
 “This study suggests that high amounts of exercise can be at least one way to compensate for sleep troubles that lead to negative behaviors at home,” she says.

 Barber acknowledges that finding time to work out and get a full night’s sleep can be difficult when work pressures are mounting—and that often, job stress can directly relate to sleep quality.
 (Her previous research suggests that not only can a bad day at the office keep us up at night, but that poor sleep can also affect how we interpret events at work.)